Hoedic/hpstr-jekyll-theme/_posts/2006-02-03-Jose-Theodore-a-vendre-sur-eBay.markdown

 Note that I do not own José.
 I hope never to own josé and if you bid on this you'll probably get nothing, which is about the same thing</blockquote>

-.
+[Le lien](http://cgi.ebay.ca/Slightly-Used-Washed-up-Habs-Goalie-Jose-Theodore_W0QQitemZ7216762273QQcategoryZ79765QQrdZ1QqcmdZViewItem).
 Une nouvelle méthode pour procéder aux échanges dans les ligues professionnelles ?